The EDGE Language: Extended General Einsums for Graph Algorithms: Case Studies: Graph Algorithms (and Beyond!) in

-Again, we note how \edge{} stays within the tensor machinery to express iteration while the \graphblas{} formulation uses three different procedures and steps out of the linear algebra primitives to encode iteration as loop nests~\cite[Algorithms 3--5]{Azad:2019:LLA}.
-Additionally, note that in Equation~\eqref{eqn:concurrentas}, various implementations are possible through further algebraic manipulation and/or through mapping choices (\textbf{design goals~\ref{goal:sepconcerns} and~\ref{goal:manipulation}}), such as fusing substituting Einsum expressions or performing liveness analysis to determine how many generations of each tensor need to be stored at a time.
-Such manipulations are not obvious in the \graphblas{} implementation.
+Again, note how \edge{} stays within the tensor machinery to express iteration while the \graphblas{} formulation steps out of linear algebra primitives to encode iteration as loop nests~\cite[Algorithms 3--5]{Azad:2019:LLA}.
+This variant, like Algorithm S, is expressed entirely within the tensor machinery without stepping into a host language.